HiPap/growtopiastealer/README.md

 #

 ## Responsibilities
 By downloading this repost and using this malware, you are accepting responsibiliy of your actions.
 Only skids would sell open source code like this.
 This code is to educate people.
-I am a person who is into cybersecurity.
+I am a person who is interested in cybersecurity.

 ## Contributing